chessmail user manual

 When it is your opponent's turn, you can still enter moves on the board and save them as conditional moves.

-The following shortcuts are available when planning conditional moves:
+The following keyboard shortcuts are available when planning conditional moves:

 • . (dot): Jump to the last move actually made in the game

-• Backspace: Delete moves planning from the displayed move to the end
+• Backspace: Delete move planning from the displayed move to the end

 Correspondence Chess Rating System

-chessmail has a rating system that makes it easy to find playing partners at your level of play.
+chessmail has a rating system that makes it easy to find playing partners at your skill level.

-New chessmail members must first complete 10 play-by-mail games on chessmail before they receive a rating number.
+New chessmail members must first complete 10 correspondence chess games on chessmail before they receive a rating.

-Rating games lead to a recalculation of the rating of both players after completion.
-The ratings at the beginning of the game are taken as the starting values for the calculation.
+Rated games lead to a recalculation of the rating on both sides after completion.
+The ratings at the beginning of the game are used as the starting values for the calculation.

 The calculation is based on the Elo rating, as described in Wikipedia.